It’s simple: cut the carbs, increase the fat, and you will be on track to following a highly effective weight loss diet.

-For info on the safety of following the keto diet for longer than one year, we must look to success stories and case studies, which show a plethora of people that have stayed on keto for a few years to decades without any health issues.
+For info on the safety of following keto for longer than two years, we must look to success stories and case studies, which show hundreds of people that have stayed on keto for a several years to decades without any health issues.

 In general, here are the four qualities that the healthiest, safest, and most effective diets share in common:

 - They help you meet your body composition goals.

 - They meet your micronutrient needs.

 - They improve your overall health and wellbeing.

 - They provide you with a dietary approach you can use to sustain your results, health, and well-being for the long term.

 If your diet — regardless of whether it is keto-friendly or not — does not meet these four criteria, then it is best to make adjustments before your approach becomes harmful.